14coruma/Vision_Course_Projects/README.md

 ![output](detected.png)

 ### Design Decisions and Assumptions
 As the assignment states, we assume that the music lines from the image are parallel and straight.
 This is in order to implement the Hough Transform for line detection.
 We also assumed that every lines are in treble clef.
 This is because the assignment did not provide a template model for treble or bass clefs.
+It is also important to note that many times, nearly all of the notes are labeled incorrectly.
+This is becuase, if the Hough Transform incorrectly labels the starting row of a stave, then all notes on that stave will be incorrect.
+In the image above, you can see that the notes in the top stave are all off by 1 position.
+But the notes in the bottom stave are correct (assuming Treble Clef, nto Bass Clef).

 When applying convolutions, we assumed that the padding of the image should repeat the values found at the edges.
 This prevented the darkened halo effect on both our template images as well as the music sheets when applying Gaussians or Sobel kernels.